eriklarsen4/Itch/Code/DEA/ItchDEA.md

 #### **Paper Fig 5B**

-The GeneOntology.org db has changed since 2018 when we did our original analyses, thus some terms are different in terms of their significance.
+The [geneontology.org](https://geneontology.org/) db has changed since 2018 when we did our original analyses, thus some `GO Terms` are different in terms of their significance.

 - The terms in the paper have each been filtered directly

 ![](https://github.com/eriklarsen4/Itch/blob/main/Plots/GSEA/PANTHER%20Pathways/Retro%20Paper%20Pathway%20fig-1.png)<!-- -->

-Here is the current analysis of the same data
+Here is the most recent analysis of the same data

 ``` r
 eDRG_GO_results |>